maksim-paskal/aks-node-termination-handler/README.md

 ## Motivation

-This tool ensures that kubernetes cluster responds appropriately to events that can cause your Azure Virtual Machines to become unavailable, like evictions Azure Spot Virtual Machines or Reboot.
-If not handled, your application code may not stop gracefully, take longer to recover full availability, or accidentally schedule work to nodes that are going down.
-It also can send Telegram or Slack message before Azure Virtual Machines evictions.
+This tool ensures that the Kubernetes cluster responds appropriately to events that can cause your Azure Virtual Machines to become unavailable, such as evictions of Azure Spot Virtual Machines or reboots.
+If not handled, your application code may not stop gracefully, recovery to full availability may take longer, or work might accidentally be scheduled to nodes that are shutting down.
+This tool can also send Telegram, Slack or Webhook messages before Azure Virtual Machines evictions occur.

 Based on [Azure Scheduled Events](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/scheduled-events) and [Safely Drain a Node](https://kubernetes.io/docs/tasks/administer-cluster/safely-drain-node/)

-Support Linux (amd64, arm64) and Windows (amd64) nodes.
+Support Linux (amd64, arm64) and Windows 2022, 2019* (amd64) nodes.

 ## Create Azure Kubernetes Cluster